openshift/oc-mirror/docs/usage.md

 Once a full imageset has been created and published, differential imagesets that contain only updated images as per the configuration file can be generated with the same command as above:

 `oc-mirror --config imageset-config.yaml file://archives`

+## Notes about flag usage

+1. The `max-per-registry` flag will control the number of concurrent request per registry.
+Setting this value can allow for faster image download speeds.
+The default is 2.
+2. The `continue-on-error` flag can be used to continue the mirroring process in the event that an image or images cannot be downloaded.
+The `skip-missing` flag will account for images that return a 404 status code specified with tags only.
+By default `oc-mirror` translates tagged image requests into digests before mirroring.
+There is an issue to capture improvements to the skip-missing functionality to allow support for digests in the library used for mirroring (https://github.com/openshift/oc/issues/1104).
+3. The `skip-cleanup` flag can be used to keep the workspace from being deleted after mirroring operations.
+> WARNING: Running oc-mirror against a workspace that has not been cleaned can result in unexpected behavior.

 ## Glossary

 `imageset` - Refers to the artifact or collection of artifacts produced by `oc-mirror`.